 Let this video clear your confusion if you have any!

 Daylilies can also grow in containers, but they require more attention than the ground for water.

 Firstly, you need to grow seedlings of the Daylilies from the seed, and if you have not raised the plant, you can buy commercial seeds.

 The optimum temperature of 60ºF to 70ºF with potting mix rich in nitrogen and organic matter is suitable for germination.
 Try doing it between March and April if you wish to see the flowers by June.

 After the seedlings have sprouted, repot the plant into a larger pot 18 to 20 inches deep or transfer them directly to the ground.

 Potted Daylilies require daily watering till the seedling stage and protection from winter as they can not stand extreme cold and should be moved indoors during winter.

-Here you will get a good flush of blooms in the pot for your porch or patio.
+You will get a good flush of blooms in your porch or patio pot here.

 Caring For Daylilies After Transplanting